 What do I do if I’m worried about my student?

 Please contact the GP Department 4620 3933 at any time if you have any concerns about student attendance, professional behaviour, or clinical competence and one of us will get back to you as soon as possible.
 It is much better to contact us early even if just for a chat than to wait until the end of the attachment when it is difficult to resolve any issues.

+Where can I find more information?

+We have developed an easy to use one-page guide for GP supervisors to inform them of their teaching and assessment requirements.

 What are the benefits and responsibilities of a conjoint appointment?